AnjD/CodeAcademyChallenge/README.md

 # Codecademy Challenge

-This repository holds the completed A/B Testing for Farmburg project.
-It is completed in a jupyter notebook.
+This repository holds the completed “A/B Testing for Farmburg” project.
+The project serves as a coding challenge for a Codecademy Coach role.